frenchy64/clojure/doc/optimize-syntax-quote.md

 - increased minimum memory requirements
   - need to store these larger constants somewhere rather than compute them as needed
 - it may indeed be much more effective to implement in compiler
-- increased compilation time via elaborate static analysis
+- increased compilation time via (excessively) elaborate static analysis